svlentink/myhugoblogs/blog.lent.ink/content/post/open-source-erp.md

 comparisons
 and their
 [popularity](https://github.com/topics/erp).
-The first and foremost was being lightweight.
+My first and foremost requirement was; it had to be lightweight.

 The Java based lost my interest from the start, probably all too heavy,